Skip to main content

 Written by Julia

-The Fellow Bot appears under the Apps section of the navigation bar.
-This bot for users who like to stay in Slack - you'll get reminders, be able to contribute to agendas, and respond to feedback.
-All without leaving Slack
+The Fellow Bot appears under the Apps section of your Slack navigation.
+It's designed for users who want to stay in Slack - you can get reminders and contribute to agendas without switching tools.

 Fellow Digest